-ETA– I have great news to share with you all, as you may have read above how Nemit experienced Breath Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
+ETA– I have great news to share with you all, as you may have read above how Nemit experienced Breath-Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
 It was back in July when we started with a dose of Iron and apparently, Nemit’s body rejected it resulting in the severe case of indigestion.
 We were too scared to start with another medicine.
-Hence made few changes in his diet and incorporated lots of iron-rich food into daily meals.
+Hence made few changes in his diet and incorporated lots of iron-rich food in his daily meals.

 We went for another blood test in the first week of September and were pleasantly surprised to see the reports.
-It was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in normal range.
+It was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in the normal range.
 You can have a look at the above-attached report.

 Here, I want to advise parents not to panic in such a situation.
 It was my mother who wanted to start iron-rich food in place of medicine.
 And she also asked us to again get the test done.
 Whereas our doc didn’t say anything for the second test neither she gave us an option to avoid medicine.
 Sometimes trusting your instinct also work wonders.

-Hope this information is helpful for new parents and they can be prepared in case situation like this happens.
+Hope this information is helpful for new parents and they can be prepared in case of such a situation.